vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 If the God has composed the Tantra after having, like manu etc., learnt the meaning of the Veda from a teacher who was satisfied with his pupil's obedience, then the assumption that He was independent is purposeless and false.
 It is not borne out by human experience that the Veda was immediately manifest to him, even though he never learnt it.
 The defects which the Author of the Varttika enumerates, those of personal superiority and inferiority etc.," 102 are all to be presumed in the case of Pañicarātra, 48\.
-Moreover, the Saivite, Pasupata, Buddhist, Jainist, Käpälika and Pañcarātra teachings are traditionally known as heretical.
+Moreover, the Saivite, Pasupata, Buddhist, Jainist, Kāpālika and Pañcarātra teachings are traditionally known as heretical.
 On the basis of the distinction between Vedic and Tantric we arrive at the conclusion that Pañcarātra is outside the Veda.
 "Tantra is of four kinds: Saiva, Pasupata, Saumya and Laguḍa; thus are described the divisions of Tantra; one should not confuse them."
-Likewise: "There are three distinct doctrines, the Bhakta, the Bhagavata and the Satvata;" this description of the divisions of Tantra is also found in Pancarătra.
+Likewise: "There are three distinct doctrines, the Bhakta, the Bhagavata and the Satvata;" this description of the divisions of Tantra is also found in Pancarātra.
 49\.
 Furthermore, that a doctrine destitute of all logic and embracing the view that the soul knows birth, which is rejected by Revelation and Tradition, should be Truth is a highly ludicrous contention.
 Thus we find the śruti, "Verily, this soul is unperishing, essentially indestructible; it is not conjoined with sizes and, "This dies without the soul; the soul does not die."*104
 OBJECTION.
 This is all very well, but all that this statement says is that the soul is not destroyed, not that it is not born.
 40